advnsoftware-oss/agrid-js/playground/nextjs/README.md

 ### Testing cross-subdomain tracking

-We can locally debug the cross-domain behaviour of posthog-js by editing our /etc/hosts file to point some fake subdomains to localhost.
+We can locally debug the cross-domain behaviour of agrid-js by editing our /etc/hosts file to point some fake subdomains to localhost.
 There are a few steps required to do this, these are the instructions for doing this on MacOS with Chrome: